 Covid-19 is taking social researchers into new territory.
 With face-to-face fieldwork paused, researchers have been left to explore how else (if at all) they can continue existing studies.
 The pandemic also poses a particularly tricky question of how findings from research designed for pre-Covid-19 society should be interpreted in what will be very different future realities.

 Both of these have been ‘live considerations’ in our Defra-funded programme Citizen Engagement on the Environment.
 Led by NatCen in partnership with six other specialist organisations, this innovative two-year project (2018-2020) aims to improve understanding of what people value in the environment and their priorities for it.
-It is intended to inform implementation of the 25 Year Environment Plan (25YEP) and Natural England’s conservation strategy ‘Conservation 21’.
+It is intended to inform implementation of the 25-Year Environment Plan (25YEP) and Natural England’s goal to connect people with nature.

 Nearly two-thirds of the way through our project, we have so far engaged nearly 1000 people in two different types of fieldwork.
 This has included large scale public events (distributed dialogues) as well as more in-depth weekend long events (public dialogues) in different locations across England.